adeep/bitwarden_reddit/cannot_login.md

 ## Email and/or Master Password

-At this point, you believe that the Bitwarden servers are functioning, but you still cannot log in, especially via the web vault.
+At this point of this guide, your experience is that the Bitwarden servers are functioning, but you still cannot log in, especially via the web vault.
 What's next?

 * _Verify your email address and master password_.
   Look at your
   [emergency sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md).
 * Did you set a "master password hint"?
-If so, it's time to request it.
+If so, it's time to [request it](https://vault.bitwarden.com/#/hint).

 > Pro tip: many people use the master password hint to remind them where they stored their emergency sheet.

-* Perhaps _you changed your email address and/or master password_?
+* Perhaps _you recently changed your email address and/or master password_?
   And worse, didn’t update your emergency sheet?
   Step back, relax, take a walk, get a cup of coffee.
   Perhaps it will come back to you in a moment.